Xilinx/PYNQ/docs/source/6_overlays.rst

 Pmod-Grove Adapter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each Grove connector has 4 pins, one each for VCC and GND leaving 2 pins on each connector for signal wires.
-The pmod2Grove adapter has 4 connectors (G1, G2, G3, G4) for Grove devices.
+The PYNQ Grove Adapter  has 4 connectors (G1, G2, G3, G4) for Grove devices.

 .. image:: ./images/Pmod_Grove_Adapter_opt.jpg
    :align: center